MorrisPenasso/SportStoreApp/README.md

 Finally, i use a locally Deployd Server for using API and for using a database.

-**Inside project folder, download a tutorial video of my application.**
+**Inside project folder, download a video trailer of my application.**